 I love Earl Grey tea, and it’s even better in a London Fog Tea Latte!
 It’s so easy to make, perfect on a cold rainy day.

 It’s thought that this recipe originated in Vancouver, which is where I first tried it.
+If not Vancouver, then somewhere in the Pacific Northwest!
 I think it really took off in popularity when Starbucks released their version of this tea latte.
 It’s kind of an updated way to enjoy Earl Grey tea.

 What is London Fog Tea Latte?